Sahebsinghisher/BeyondChats-Chatbot-Setup/README.md

 3) Install dependencies:
 $npm install

+4)Folder Structure Requirement:
+-Ensure that the following folders exist:
+a) /src: This folder should contain all your React components and JavaScript files. (i.e css and js file)
+b) /public: This folder should contain your static assets such as index.html and images. (i.e html file) If these folders are missing, please create them and add the necessary files.

-4) Run the application:
+5) Run the application:
 - sql
 $npm start

-5) Open your browser and visit http://localhost:3000 to view the app locally.
+6) Open your browser and visit http://localhost:3000 to view the app locally.

+#)Folder Structure
+- css
+/BeyondChats-Chatbot-Setup
+├── /public
+│   └── index.html  (The main HTML file)
+│   └── [other static files]
+├── /src
+│   └── index.js    (The main JavaScript entry point)
+│   └── App.js      (The main App component)
+│   └── [other React components and logic]
+└── [other project files]

 xxxxxxxxxx